-Georgia loves every visitor, every tourist, every single guest and believe you will fall in love with this country for good.
+Georgia loves every visitor, every tourist, every single guest and we believe you will fall in love with this wonderful country.

-Georgia is located on the crossroad of Europe and Asia.
+Georgia is located on the crossroads of Europe and Asia.
 It lays at the eastern end of the Black Sea, with Turkey and Armenia to the south, Azerbaijan to the east, and Russia to the north, over the Caucasus Mountains.
 The capital and largest city is Tbilisi.
 Georgia’s total territory covers 69,700 square kilometers.
-Population in Georgia is almost 5 million.
-Official language is Georgian.
-Country is unitary semi-presidential republic.
-Georgian currency is Georgian Lari (GEL).
+The population in Georgia is almost 5 million.
+The official language is Georgian.
+The country is a unitary semi-presidential republic.
+Georgian currency is the Georgian Lari (GEL).
 The climate of Georgia is extremely diverse, considering the nation’s small size.
 The highest mountain in Georgia is Mount Shkhara at 5,068 meters.
 A large majority of Georgia’s population (83.9% in 2002) practices Orthodox Christianity.